 The best news apps

-NewsBreak for a well-rounded news app with no paywalls
+NewsBreak for a social media-like news app

-What makes a great news app?
+What makes the best news app?

 How we evaluate and test apps